-Primary / Secondary legislation

-Regulation / Guidelines

-Short description of the content of the legislation/regulation/guideline/other actions

-The Banking (Amendment) Bill of 2016 provides for MAS to impose measures on banks identified as Domestic Systemically Important Banks, such as local incorporation and enhanced disclosure requirements.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation ✓ Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not The Banking (Amendment) Bill of 2016 provides for MAS to impose measures on banks identified as Domestic Systemically Important Banks, such as local incorporation and enhanced disclosure requirements.
 "Framework for Identifying and Supervising Domestic Systemically Important Banks" in the monograph "MAS' Framework for Impact and Risk Assessment of Financial Institutions" provide details on the scope of assessment, assessment methodology and policy measures that apply to DSIBs.
-Other actions: Measures taken to support consolidated supervision of local banking groups include the following: (i) MAS organised supervisory colleges which involved relevant counterparts; (ii) regular dialogues and meetings across various levels of seniority between MAS and foreign supervisors; and (iii) examinations and supervisory visits of overseas operations of Singapore banking groups.
-For foreign SIBs, MAS actively engages and cooperates with the home supervisors through our bilateral exchanges and participation in supervisory college and CMG meetings hosted by respective home supervisors.
+Other actions: Measures taken to support consolidated supervision of local banking groups include the following: (i) MAS organised supervisory colleges which involved relevant counterparts; (ii) regular dialogues and meetings across various levels of seniority between MAS and foreign supervisors; and (iii) examinations and supervisory of proteign SIBs, MAS actively engages and cooperates with the home supervisors through our bilateral exchanges and participation in supervisory college and CMG meetings hosted by respective home supervisors.
 MAS has also established MOUs with foreign supervisors for information sharing and mutual cooperation.
-These arrangements have strengthened the effectiveness of MAS' consolidated supervision of local banking groups and oversight of large international players that are systemic in our banking system..

-If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+These arrangements have strengthened the effectiveness of MAS' consolidated supervision of local banking groups and oversight of large international players that are systemic in our banking system yet been fully implemented, please provide reasons for delayed implementation